jgrafton/raspberrypi/README.md

 -----------------------------
 ### Download the Raspbian Image [[1]](http://www.raspberrypi.org/downloads)

-I've found the quickest way to download the Raspberry Pi image is to pull it down through bittorrent.
+I've found the quickest way to download the Raspbian image is to pull it down through bittorrent.
+Using Bittorrent instead of the direct HTTP link also reduces the amount of load on the Raspberry Pi Foundation's web server.

 There are a few good bittorrent clients around but I'm partial to rtorrent.
 It's easy to use and runs on both OSX and Linux.

-__Linux__ `sudo apt-get install rtorrent`
+__Linux rtorrent install__ `$ sudo apt-get install rtorrent`

-__OSX__ `brew install rtorrent`
+__OSX rtorrent install__ `$ brew install rtorrent` [[7]](http://mxcl.github.com/homebrew/)

 Fire up rtorrent to download the image.

-	rtorrent ./2013-02-09-wheezy-raspbian.zip.torrent
+	$ rtorrent ./2013-02-09-wheezy-raspbian.zip.torrent

 Once the image is downloaded, unzip it.

-    unzip 2013-02-09-wheezy-raspbian.zip
+    $ unzip 2013-02-09-wheezy-raspbian.zip
+    Archive:  2013-02-09-wheezy-raspbian.zip
+      inflating: 2013-02-09-wheezy-raspbian.img

 ### Write the Image to the SD Card
 #### OSX